bryanluby/ConferenceNotes/2015-06-AltConf.md

 - Send individual emails and not mass emails to all contacts - make the email short! the contact can follow up for more details later if necessary
 - book recommendation: the burned out bloggers guide to PR

-## Imagine a fully diverse & inclusive world
+## Imagine a fully diverse and inclusive world

 By *Melinda Briana Epler* @changecatalysts